securityfirst/tent-content/contents_en/travel/kidnapping/advanced/confinement.md

 Taking mental notes may help establish communication, monitor potential risks, and help the authorities after your release.

-*   Note kidnapper mannerisms, behaviour, speech, clothes, rank, etc.
+*   Note kidnapper mannerisms, behaviour, speech, clothes, rank, etc;
-*	Try to understand their profile, attitude and intentions;
+*	Try to understand their attitude and intentions.

 **Keep a low profile.
 Do not appear to study your abductors.**